ic3top/devChallenges/interior-consultant-master/solution/README.md

 ## General info
-The feature is that this page has a pritty hamburger menu on viewport < 576px.
+The feature is that this page has a pretty hamburger menu on viewport < 576px.
 You can find same FIGMA template [here.](https://www.figma.com/file/3cf83hHRBAGjG5EKPcG2bV/interior-consultant-challenge?node-id=1%3A31)
 DevChallenges page of this project [here.](https://devchallenges.io/solutions/6hmzbGcbWNwK6RuFPFbF)